-From end-user point of view, he doesn't know how the backend of the application runs.
-It might be just a single server hosting the entire website in the very early stage, or a dozen of servers in a data center, or more luckily, if the company survives long enough, several large cluster running in different regions.
+From an end-user point of view, he doesn't know how the backend of the application runs.
+It might be just a single server hosting the entire website in the very early stage, or a dozen of servers in a data center, or more luckily, if the company survives long enough, several large clusters running in different regions.

 The application evolves all the time when delivering business capabilities.
 During the transition, we might see the backend evolving from a monolithic application to a collection of decoupled services, with mature pipelines, infrastructure, etc.